railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 If you haven't coded the parameters in the customer form correctly, Open ERP will suggest incorrect taxes in the invoice.
 That's not an insuperable problem because you can always modify the information directly in the invoice before approving it.

-.. tip::   **Advice**  *Occasional invoices*
+.. tip:: Occasional invoices

 	When you create an invoice for a product that will only be bought or sold once you don't have to encode a new product.
 	But you'll have to provide quite a bit of information manually on the invoice line:

 	* sale price,